 In 2003 Eric started his teaching/mentoring career and worked at the Spectrum Programs in Pompano Beach as a drug counselor for troubled teens.
 He also worked for the Charter Schools U.S.A. at Coral Springs Charter School in Coral Springs Florida as a Support Facilitator/Learning Strategy Teacher.
 Eric also taught Social Studies to 6, 7 and 8th graders at Pines Middle School in Pembroke Pines Florida.

-He is currently the Running Back coach at Akron University in Akron, Ohio and is currently the running back coach at the University of Miami.
+He was the Running Back coach at Akron University in Akron, Ohio and is currently the running back coach at the University of Miami.

 School Liaison/Marketing & Sales

 Bob Webster, a native South Floridian, is a graduate of Coral Springs High School.
 He attended Cameron University in Lawton Oklahoma on a basketball scholarship.
 Bob transferred to the University of Florida where he played basketball under Coach Norm Sloan.
 Bob played on the US International basketball team.
 He was the tournament MVP when the team won the 1986 championship in Panama.
 Bob is proud to join the KDA family and his goal to assist KDA in its development in working with urban communities in empowering “at risk” youth.

 Hill founded Gaim Plan Enterprises in 2014 to initially to assist athletes and their families with the college planning, recruiting and decision making process.
 Gaim Plan Enterprises has evolved and now offers life skills training and Athlete Image Management (AIM) for athletes looking build dynamic leadership, social media and public relations platforms.
 The CLASS [Character and Leadership Achieved through Scholarship, Sports and Service] Academy, the latest addition to the family, is a program focusing on character and leadership development with 4th through 8th grade level sports enthusiasts.
 The CLASS Academy will launch in the fall of 2016.